 Myles Garrett*, 3-4OLB, Texas A&M

 Height: 6-4.
 Weight: 272.
 Arm: 35.25.
 40 Time: 4.64.
-Projected Round (2017): Top-5 Pick.
-3/11/17: Garrett was phenomenal at the combine, displaying his great skill set with a fast 40 and a great showing in the field drills.
+Projected Round (2017): No.1-Overall Pick.
+4/26/17: There are some rumblings that the Browns might go with quarterback to the 2017 NFL Draft, but most still believe that Garrett will be their selection with the No. 1-overall pick.
+Garrett was phenomenal at the combine, displaying his great skill set with a fast 40 and a great showing in the field drills.
 There is no doubt that Garrett is a freak athlete.
 He has ridiculous speed and a developed body with natural strength.

 Garrett has a tremendous first-step out of his stance.
 After his get-off, Garrett quickly accelerates to turn the corner.
 He has the ability to sink his hips and bend around the tackles to get pointed to the quarterback.
-Garrett has good balance and natural strength to fight off blockers.
-There are times where he also flashed speed to power and would push offensive tackles into the pocket after getting upfield.
+Garrett has good balance and natural strength to fight off blockers, too.
+There were times where he also flashed speed to power and would push offensive tackles into the pocket after getting upfield.